 - How deeply rooted the negative belief is in someone’s subconscious

 So, can affirmations work for everyone?
 Positive thinking affirmations can work with the right mindset, the proper guidance, and the right tools.
 However, if the individual isn’t open to the idea of affirmations creating change, affirmations may not be able to override those deeply held beliefs.
 With help from a good psychotherapist, even these people with overwhelmingly negative and self-sabotaging beliefs could benefit from positive thinking affirmations given enough time and the right support.

 Do Positive Thinking Affirmations Make a Difference?

 Positive thinking can lead to a better, more joyful, more productive, and more successful life.
 The old mantra “saying it makes it so” is the belief system behind this method for changing negative thought processes into positive ones.
-You can learn to be a more positive person.
+Therefore, you can learn to be a more positive person.

 If you’re ready to take the first step, there’s no time like the present.
 Contact Positive Living Psychotherapy to learn more about how positive thinking affirmations can make a difference in your life.